Alabaster Milo's sets opening date - Shelby County Reporter

 Milo’s plans to hire a minimum of 25 employees to staff the store.

 Additionally, during its opening, Milo’s will offer giveaways for a limited number of its first customers in this new location.
+The first 100 guests in line on Sept.
+9-11 will receive a prize, which will vary by day.
+These include a bottle of Milo’s Famous Sauce and French fry seasoning on the first day, Milo’s swag on the second day and a Tervis and koozie on the final day.

+“At Milo’s our motto is: always strive to give ‘a little something extra,’” says Proctor said.
+“Our fans observe this in many ways with the obvious being the little extra piece of meat on our original burger and extra fries tossed in every bag.
+Milo’s plans to give a little something extra in a number of unique and exciting ways during the grand opening celebration!”

+Milo’s has also partnered with Hatching Hope, a disaster recovery nonprofit organization, which will receive 20 percent of each junior meal purchased during the grand opening week.

 The location sits in a freshly renovated building at 1103 1st Street N, where Krystal’s once operated.

-More information can be found by visiting Miloshamburgers.com/.
+More information can be found by visiting Miloshamburgers.com.

 People urged to learn risk factors to prevent deadly blood clots